betaglot/plantabeta/docs/reference/Move/BodyMove/Walk.md

 ### Deadwalk

-- Walking within a piece while **not** performing a planting sequence.
+- Walking within a piece while **not** performing a planting Phrase.
 - Deadwalks are required to fill very oblong areas.